-Over the last 5 years, through my involvement in NALP, the Canadian Legal Career Development Network (CLCDN), and as On-Site Supervisor for Pro Bono Students Canada (PBSC), I’ve had the good fortune to meet, learn from, and establish strong professional bonds with school and employer members from across Canada.
-My interest in the Regional Representative (Canada) role stems from a genuine desire to serve as a friendly and welcoming ambassador to new NALP members, while being a trustworthy and poised liaison both within Canada, and directly with NALP.
-It is my privilege to serve as the Regional Representative for Canada and I enthusiastically look forward to the year ahead!
+Over the last 6 years, through my involvement in NALP, the Canadian Legal Career Development Network (CLCDN), and as On-Site Supervisor for Pro Bono Students Canada (PBSC), I’ve had the good fortune to meet, learn from, and establish strong professional bonds with school and employer members from across Canada.
+My interest in the Regional Representative (Canada) role stemmed from a genuine desire to serve as a friendly and welcoming ambassador to new NALP members, while being a trustworthy and poised liaison both within Canada, and directly with NALP.
+It was my privilege to serve as the 2020-2021 Regional Representative for Canada.

 I take the same conscientious and impassioned approach to legal career counselling as I did to legal advocacy.
 As there is no 'one-size-fits-all' law job, I draw on my professional experience and competencies to help law students assess and better understand their values, interests, and strengths.
 From there, I help students explore and weigh career options that best align with their personal and professional goals.